LucheGames/100-days-of-code/log.md

 ### Day004: April 4, 2018

 **Today's Progress**: Still playing with radial gradients in p5js.
-Created expanding circles for the duration of mouse press to give a more responcive feel to the blossom.
-Introduced more randomness into gradient generation to give more organic feel.
+Created expanding circles for the duration of mouse press to give a more responsiveness & introduced more randomness into gradient generation to give more organic feel.
 Learned about the compound operator. eg: x += 4

 **Thoughts:** Listening to Flying Lotus, making some wacky patterns...
 Fun!